red-axe/am-editor/docs/docs/getting-started.md

 ## Get started quickly

-In addition to the pure `javascript` writing of the engine library, a small part of the plug-ins we provide have more complex UI, and it is a relatively easy task to use the front-end library to render the UI.
+In addition to the pure `javascript` writing of the engine library, a small part of the plugins we provide have more complex UI, and it is a relatively easy task to use the front-end library to render the UI.

 The following three plugins are different